-In response to growing concerns over elder abuse, Congress passed the Elder Justice Act (EJA) as part of the Patient Protection and Affordable Care Act, which was signed into law by President Obama on March 23, 2010.
-Read on to learn more about the purposes of the Act and how it protects seniors from abuse.
+In response to growing concerns over older adult abuse, Congress passed the Elder Justice Act (EJA) as part of the Patient Protection and Affordable Care Act.
+This was signed into law by President Obama on March 23, 2010.

 Purposes of the EJA

-As noted below, the EJA created entities to help combat and coordinate responses to elder abuse and also strengthened reporting requirements:
+As noted below, the EJA created entities to help combat and coordinate responses to elder abuse.

-Establishing the Advisory Board on Elder Abuse, Neglect and Exploitation (Advisory Board)
+- Establishing the Advisory Board on Elder Abuse, Neglect, and Exploitation ("The Advisory Board")

 The Council and Advisory Board